aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 * a unique ID, which can be human readable
 * a qualityguid, which is a guid of the actual quality result
-* a data quality result (dqscore), which is a boolean value of 0 or 1, where 0 mean 0% compliance and 1 means 100% compliance
+* a data quality result (dqscore), which is a boolean value of 0 or 1, where 0 means 0% compliance and 1 means 100% compliance

 Data quality rule
 ~~~~~~~~~~~~~~~~~